Psychological fiction: Psychological thriller

 A subgenre of the thriller and psychological novel genres, emphasizing the inner mind and mentality of characters in a creative work.
 Because of its complexity, the genre often overlaps and/or incorporates elements of mystery, drama, action, slasher, and horror — often psychological horror.
 It bears similarities to the Gothic and detective fiction genres.

 Psychological horror

 A subgenre of the horror and psychological novel genres that relies on the psychological, emotional and mental states of characters to generate horror.
 On occasions, it overlaps with the psychological thriller subgenre to enhance the story suspensefully.

 Psychological drama

-A subgenre of drama films with psychological elements, which focuses upon the emotional, mental, and psychological development of characters in a dramatic work.
+A subgenre of the drama and psychological novel genres, focuses upon the emotional, mental, and psychological development of characters in a dramatic work.
 One Flew Over the Cuckoo's Nest (1975) and Requiem for a Dream (2000), both based on novels, are notable examples of this subgenre.
-Taxi Driver (1976) and The Wrestler (2008) are original psychological drama films.

 Psychological science fiction

-A genre with films that are considered dramas or thrillers occurring in a science fiction setting.
-Often the focus is on the character's inner struggle dealing with political or technological forces.
-A Clockwork Orange (1971) is a notable examples of this genre.
+Psychological science fiction refers to works that focus is on the character's inner struggle dealing with political or technological forces.
+A Clockwork Orange (1971) is a notable example of this genre.